longsleep/pixel-linux/README.md

   It supports Git directly (but do no use that) as it works great together with commandline Git.
 I use the Monokai color theme there as this is the theme i usually have in Sublime Text too.

-## Shrink Chrome OS

-  sudo bash shrink-chromeos

-## Install Ubuntu

-  The Chrome Book Pixel hardware works out of the box with Ubuntu 14.10.
-No extra equipment is required.
-This repository provides all the gear to install Ubuntu along side with Chrome OS.
-During this process Chrome OS will be shrinked and will reset all its data.
-You have been warned!

-  sudo bash install-minimal

-## Kernel settings

-  - Add line `i915 modeset=1` into /etc/modules.
-  - Add `tpm_tis.force=1 tpm_tis.interrupts=0` to GRUB_CMDLINE_LINUX_DEFAULT in
-    /etc/default/grub and run `sudo update-grub` afterwards.

-## Disable bluetooth on startup

-  Edit /etc/rc.local and add `rfkill block bluetooth` before the `exit 0`.

-## Known issues

-  - Chromebooks forget about Dev mode when completely out of battery.
-This is very annoying.
-See [here](http://dev.chromium.org/chromium-os/developer-information-for-chrome-os-devices/workaround-for-battery-discharge-in-dev-mode) for details.